torvalds/linux/Documentation/networking/ethtool-netlink.rst

 standard and version the PLCA management interface complies to.
 When not set, the interface is vendor-specific and (possibly) supplied by the driver.
-The OPEN Alliance SIG specifies a standard register map for 10BASE-T1S PHYs embedding the PLCA Reconcialiation Sublayer.
+The OPEN Alliance SIG specifies a standard register map for 10BASE-T1S PHYs embedding the PLCA Reconciliation Sublayer.
 See "10BASE-T1S PLCA Management Registers" at https://www.opensig.org/about/specifications/.

 When set, the optional ``ETHTOOL_A_PLCA_ENABLED`` attribute indicates the